rrwick/Basecalling-comparison/README.md

 [Scrappie](https://github.com/nanoporetech/scrappie) is ONT's research basecaller.
 Successful developments here seem to eventually work their way into Albacore.

-I used the [latest commit](https://github.com/nanoporetech/scrappie/commit/16b9f366694689cd51ba1c134444bccc31aa4b80) on the master branch at the time of writing this.
+Versions tested: 1.0.0, 1.1.0

 Scrappie can be run as `scrappie raw` or as `scrappie events`.
-The former can run on a raw fast5s, but the latter relies on preexisting event data in the fast5s.
-For `scrappie events` I therefore used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to actually define events.
+For Scrappie v1.0.0, running as `scrappie events` relies on preexisting event data in the fast5s.
+I therefore used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to actually define events.

 ### Nanonet